waktool/RankQuests/README.md

 5. Restart the macro.

 > [!NOTE]
->  Your Roblox client will retain the new fonts until you click the "Default Font" button and restart Roblox.
+> This macro changes your Roblox font to Times New Roman to improve OCR results.
+The new font will remain in your Roblox client until you click the `Default Font` button and restart Roblox.

 ### Regular Use
 1. Launch PS99.